xliang/awesome-dotnet-async/readme.md

 [![blog](https://img.shields.io/badge/blog-dotnetuniversity.com-brightgreen?style=flat-square)](https://dotnetuniversity.com/https://dotnetuniversity.com/)

-> Collection of useful articles and resources to learning and practicing about async, threading, and channels in .Net platform. this repository will be updated continuously, keep yourself up to date 😉
+> Curated list of awesome articles and resources to learning and practicing about async, threading, and channels in .Net platform. this repository will be updated continuously, keep yourself up to date 😉

 Contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/mehdihadeli/awesome-dotnet-async/blob/master/contributing.md) pages first.